High probability decoupling via approximate unitary designs and efficient relative thermalisation: Introduction

 \subsection{Organisation of the paper}

 Section~\ref{sec:prelim} describes some notations, definitions and basic facts required for the paper.
 Section~\ref{sec:main} proves the main result on one-shot decoupling with exponentially high concentration using unitary $t$-designs.
 The bounds obtained are described using smooth versions of variants of one-shot R\'{e}nyi $2$-entropies and max entropies.
 Section~\ref{sec:iid} considers the main decoupling result in the iid limit and obtains bounds in terms of the more familiar Shannon entropic quantities.
 Section~\ref{sec:fqsw} shows how to apply the main result in order to obtain an exponential concentration for FQSW theorem for unitary designs.
-It also discusses implications of FQSW concentration to relative thermalisation in quantum thermodynamics.
+Section~\ref{sec:Applications} discuss the implications of FQSW concentration to relative thermalisation in quantum thermodynamics and to the Hayden-Preskill model for the black hole information paradox.
 Section~\ref{sec:conclusion} concludes the paper and discusses directions for further research.